Honor God in All That We Do

 Ephesians 6:4; Psalm 78:4

-Westminster’s doors are open to all Christian families in the St. Louis region who desire a Christ-centered secondary school experience for their children.
-Academic programs are designed to meet the learning needs of all children in the family, and financial aid is available to help qualified families who are not able to pay the full cost of tuition.
-Families representing all of God’s people (“every tribe and language and people and nation”) have equal opportunity to a place at Westminster.
+Westminster provides a Christ-centered secondary school experience for the children of Christian parents.
+Our goal is to serve Christian families by enrolling children with diverse abilities and needs to the extent that the school’s resources enable us to do so effectively.
+Tuition assistance is available to help qualified families who are not able to pay the full cost of tuition.
+Families representing God’s people (“every tribe and language and people and nation”) have equal opportunity to a place at Westminster.

 Become Better Than We Once Were